noahcuadrado/audos-docs/docs/api/chat/instagram-contact-upsert.md

 4. **Timestamp Tracking**: Use `refreshedAt` to track when profile data was last fetched from Instagram

-5. **Partial Updates**: You can update just the display name, just the photo, or both - all fields are optional
+5. **Partial Updates**: You can update just the names, just the photo, or both - all fields are optional

 6. **Username Changes**: Instagram usernames can change - always send the latest `ig_username` to keep records up to date